helidon-io/helidon/docs/modules/data-jdbc/data-jdbc.md

 ## SQL Guidelines

 Each repository method or `JdbcClient` terminal method executes one prepared SQL statement.
-Its result must agree with the operation being performed, whether that result consists of rows, an update count, or generated keys.
+A query must produce a result set, even when that result set is empty.
+An ordinary update must produce an update count, and an update configured for generated keys must make those keys available through the JDBC driver.

 A workflow that spans several statements is represented by several Data JDBC operations.
 When those statements must succeed or fail together, the operations can run within a [local transaction](#local-transactions).

-Values supplied by the application belong in bound parameters, while the SQL structure remains under the application's control.
+Values supplied by the application belong in bound parameters, while the application controls the SQL structure.
 Parameter markers can represent values, but they cannot represent table names, column names, operators, or sort directions.
-When these structural elements vary, the application should select them from values it already recognizes as valid.
+When these structural elements vary, select them from a closed set of values defined by the application.
+Do not construct them directly from application input.

 Declarative statements support either named markers or positional `?` markers in a given statement.
 Imperative statements use positional markers.